tylerbisk/netlify/FreasyPrivacy.markdown

 ### Ads and analytics

-FFF collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.
+Freasy collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.
-No personal data is used to target FFF ads.
+No personal data is used to target Freasy ads.
 Each ad collects, and shares with its advertiser, only three numbers: total views, total taps, and total subscriptions from the ad.

 ### Information usage